-An Ethics Complaint can be filed against an AASP member by another AASP member or by a non-AASP member (i.e., member of the public).
-Please note: An AASP ethics complaint cannot be filed against a non-AASP member.
-If there is a concern about a non-AASP member, please consult with the Ethics Committee Chairperson for guidance.
+An Ethics Complaint can be filed against an AASP member or Certified Mental Performance Consultant® (CMPC) by an AASP member or by a non-AASP member (i.e., member of the public).
+Please note: An AASP ethics complaint cannot be filed against a non-CMPC, non-AASP member.
+If there is a concern about a non-CMPC, non-AASP member, please consult with the Ethics Committee Chairperson for guidance.

 A complaint should be submitted if a member believes that there has been a violation of the AASP Ethics Code.
-It is helpful to provide supporting documentation of the allegations when possible, but a complaint can still be filled without any supporting documentation.
+It is helpful to provide supporting documentation of the allegations, when possible, but a complaint can still be filled without any supporting documentation.
 Common violations of the ethics code could include, but are not limited to, misuse of terms, dual relationships, sexual boundaries violations, exploitation or harassment, and/or violation of confidentiality.

 When considering filing an Ethics Complaint, please be aware of the following.
 The details of the complaint may become known to the AASP President, the Professional Standards Division Head, and/or the Executive Director.
 The information within the complaint will be kept confidential by the parties mentioned above who have access to the complaint.

-In some cases, where the person who the complaint is against involves a Certified Mental Performance Consultant (CMPC), through consultation with the Certification Council, your complaint may need to be shared with the Certification Council.
+In some cases, where the person who the complaint is against involves a Certified Mental Performance Consultant® (CMPC), through consultation with the Certification Council, your complaint may need to be shared with the Certification Council and Certification Manager.
 If there is a special circumstance and you wish to remain anonymous to the person whom the complaint is against, please contact the Ethics Committee Chair to discuss whether that would be possible given the nature of the complaint.
 In most cases, the person who files a complaint cannot be anonymous to the Ethics Committee because the Ethics Committee needs to review the complaint details.

-If you decide to file an Ethics Complaint, please be advised that your written complaint about an AASP member's alleged misconduct will be handled in the following way:
+If you decide to file an Ethics Complaint, please be advised that your written complaint about an AASP member's or CMPC's alleged misconduct will be handled in the following way: